Digital ceramic printing on glass

 Digital ceramic printing on glass is a technological development used for the application of imagery, pattern or text to the surface of flat glass.
 Like other printing on glass methods, it uses a form of printmaking.
-Digital ceramic printing on glass has allowed for new possibilities and improvements in flat glass decoration and treatment such as high levels of customization, translucency and opacity control, light diffusion and transmission, ability to calculate solar heat gain co-efficiency, electrical conductivity, slip resistance, and reduced incidences of bird collision.
+Digital ceramic printing on glass has allowed for new possibilities and improvements in flat glass decoration and treatment such as high levels of customization, translucency and opacity control, light diffusion and transmission, ability to calculate solar heat gain co-efficiency, electrical conductivity, slip resistance, and reduced occurrences of bird collision.

 History

-Unlike paper or fabric, glass is nonabsorbent and transparent so applying digital printing technology had to be adapted to overcome the challenges presented by the glass itself.
+Unlike paper or fabric, glass is nonabsorbent and transparent, so applying digital printing technology had to be adapted to overcome the challenges presented by the glass itself.
 Until 2007 the two main methods of printing on glass were silk screen printing and digital UV printing.
 Silk screen printing, where the ink is applied directly onto the surface of the glass through a mesh stencil, was patented in 1907.
 Screen printed transfers, where the image is transferred from a paper onto the glass, was patented in the 1930s by Johnson Mattey.
 Firing is necessary in both methods in order for the ink to be permanently infused with the glass.

 Printing on glass with UV pinning and curable inks came about almost 60 years later.
 In this method of printing, ultraviolet waves are applied on the inks, drying them to the glass.
 This method was the first to enable the digital printing on glass of any digital image including multi color and complex images.
 Since UV curable inks are not fused with the glass the same way ceramic inks are, the printed outcome lacks a level of durability necessary for certain projects, namely external applications for automotive glass and architectural glass.